tefdara/Wavecraft/README.md

 ## License

-`Wave Craft` is licensed under the MIT License.
-See the `LICENSE` file for more details.
+`Wave Craft` is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for more details.